-In-person Guided Tours and field trips, at both the Museum and the State Capitol, are once again available.
+In-person Guided Tours and field trips, at both the Museum and the State Capitol, are available.
 Please keep an eye on our events calendar for updates on events.
-We continue to offer many events, like Lunch & Learn lectures, both in-person and online.
+We offer many events, like Lunch & Learn lectures, both in-person and online.
 You may also wish to sign up for our newsletter at the bottom of our home page or follow us through our social media accounts for updates.

 Walking: The Museum is conveniently located just one block west of the Downtown Greenway trailhead and adjacent to Bicentennial Capitol Mall State Park.

 Biking: Bike racks are located at both the 7th Avenue and 8th Avenue entrances to the Museum.
-There is also a Nashville BCycle bikeshare dock located on 7th Avenue at the entrace to the Farmers' Market Market House.
+There is also a Nashville BCycle bikeshare dock located on 7th Avenue at the entrance to the Farmers' Market Market House.
 Bikes can be rented at Nashville BCycle.
 Click here for more information about rates and stations.